ihe-k/Cognitive_AI_Triage/README.md

 ### Explanation Method
 #### SHAP (SHapely Additive exPlanations)
 SHAP plots help explain a model's output by calculating the contribution of each feature to a prediction (a concept borrowed from game theory).
 The plot visualises the push-and-pull influence of features on the predicted depression severity score (PHQ-8) for a selected patient.
-The SHAP value of a feature illustrates the amount that feature contributes to the difference between the model's prediction and the expected value.
+The SHAP value of a feature illustrates the amount that each PHQ-8 feature contributes to the prediction and illustrates which symptoms increased or decreased the risk score for that specific patient.
+When a user selects a Patient ID, the system computes SHAP values for an individual and this provides a local interpretation of their predicted depression severity.

 The width of each arrow describes how much that feature influences the final prediction.
 The red features are risk indicators that illustrate features that positively contribute to the prediction output (e.g., raises depression risk).
 For example, a PHQ-8 Failure of 0.19 indicates the presence of this feature is driving the model's prediction up by 0.19 units (increases the depression risk).
 The blue features are protective indicators that decreases the prediction output (e.g., lowers depression risk).
 For example, a SHAP value of -1.08 for PHQ-8 Appetite for appetite reduces the model's predicted depression risk (i.e. a higher score for this feature, indicating a healthy appetite would reduce the depression risk).

-SHAP visualisations allow clinicians and researchers to visually understand the direction and magnitude of each feature's influence on mental health risk (e.g., determinating the reason a patient has been flagged high risk for depression).
+SHAP visualisations support clinical decision-making by improving the trustworthiness as well as understandibility of model outputs and allowing clinicians and researchers to visually understand the direction or magnitude of each feature's influence on mental health risk (e.g., determinating the reason a patient has been flagged high risk for depression).

 ### Misinformation Modelling